earv1/curl-to-java/README.md

 4. Run all the code together and see if the tests pass

 ## Features
+1. Transforms a curl into a java http request
-Besides for transforming curls into java with tests to make sure you get the right response, templates are also supported!
-So you can customize the output.
+2. Generates tests to make sure the response is the same each time
+3. Can change output with templates